 The $Q$-criterion, defined as the second invariant of the velocity gradient tensor, is used to identify vortical structures in the controlled flow fields.
 For the 2D velocity field, $Q$ is defined as:

-where $\omega_z$ is the out-of-plane vorticity, and $S$ is the strain-rate tensor~\citep{Hunt1998}.
-Contours of the $Q$-criterion are plotted in figure~\ref{fig:Q_contour} across three phase angles, illustrating the evolution of vortical structures during the actuation period.
-The vortices exhibit a clockwise rotational sense, as indicated by the vorticity field (figure~\ref{fig:vorticity}), which aligns with the typical behaviour of SJA-induced vortices.
+where $\omega_z$ is the out-of-plane vorticity, and $S$ is the strain-rate tensor~\cite{Hunt1998}.
+Contours of the $Q$-criterion are plotted in Figure~\ref{fig:Q_contour} across three phase angles, illustrating the evolution of vortical structures during the actuation period.
+The vortices exhibit a clockwise rotational sense, as indicated by the vorticity field (Figure~\ref{fig:vorticity}), which aligns with the typical behavior of SJA-induced vortices.
 With a \SI{5}{\percent} DC, larger vortex structures are observed, which tend to lift off the airfoil surface and dissipate more quickly, reducing their effectiveness.
 In contrast, higher DCs produce smaller, stronger, and more persistent vortices that remain closer to the wall, effectively energizing the shear layer.
-This vortex configuration improves flow control, reduces the wake size and associated drag, and accelerates the flow over the airfoil, which in turn enhances lift.
-This result aligns with prior studies, which attribute post-reattachment control improvements to enhanced jet injection and increased intensity and persistence of the induced vortex structures~\citep{Liu2022,Yang2022}.
+The observed vortex configuration provides the physical mechanism for the noted flow acceleration and lift enhancement, consistent with prior findings that link post-reattachment control improvements to stronger, more persistent vortices generated by enhanced jet injection~\cite{Liu2022,Yang2022}.